shuhul/SuperSuperTicTacToe/README.md

 # SuperSuperTicTacToe
-This is a pygame implementation of super super tic tac toe, basically a meta version of super tic tac toe
+This is a pygame implementation of super super tic tac toe, which is basically a meta version of super tic tac toe.